This Easter Puff Pastry Minced Meat Pie recipe is a cousin of the Greek Kreatopita pie and a delicious dish I make every Easter.

 You can use puff pastry sheets that you can find at any grocery store.
 As an Eastern European, puff pastry is one of the staples in my freezer.

-Place the ground meat in a pan and saute it on medium heat in 1-2 Tablespoons of oil.
+Step 2.
+Make The Filling.
+Place the ground meat in a pan and saute it on medium heat in 1-2 tablespoons of oil.
+When the meat loses moisture and starts browning, add the onion, garlic, salt, and pepper.

-Add parsley, dill (either fresh or dried), thyme.
+Add parsley, dill (either fresh or dried), and thyme.
 Mix well to incorporate the herbs and the rest of the ingredients.

 Cook the mixture together for 3-4 minutes, then set aside to cool.
 When the mixture cools down, add eggs and cheese and mix well.

-A good idea would be to mix cheddar cheese with a little bit of gruyere.
+A good idea would be to mix cheddar cheese with a little bit of Gruyere.
 However, if you have a bag of Mexican cheese or even Feta cheese, it would also work.
+The sky is the limit.
+Make the recipe yours and add what you like.

 My baking trays are always longer/wider than the size of the puff pastry sheet.
 To fix that, I usually dust with flour on a cutting board and stretch out the puff pastry enough to adjust the size.